Artemis Cooper

-Artemis Cooper, Lady Beevor FRSL (born Alice Clare Antonia Opportune Cooper; 22 April 1953) is a British writer, primarily of biographies.
+Artemis Cooper, Lady Beevor FRSL (born the Hon.
+Alice Clare Antonia Opportune Cooper; 22 April 1953) is a British writer, primarily of biographies.
 She is married to historian Sir Antony Beevor.

 Family life

 She is the only daughter of The 2nd Viscount Norwich (better known as John Julius Norwich) and his first wife, Anne (née Clifford), and a paternal granddaughter of Duff and Diana Cooper.
 She has a brother, the Hon.
 Jason Charles Duff Bede Cooper, and a half-sister, Allegra Huston, the only child of Lord Norwich and Enrica Soma (then-estranged wife of American film director John Huston).

 Cooper attended the French Lycee, the Convent of the Sacred Heart in Woldingham and Camden School for Girls.
 She then went to St Hugh's College, Oxford and obtained a degree in English language and literature.

-In July 2015, she was awarded an honorary doctorate from the University of York.

 She spent time in Egypt with Voluntary Service Overseas teaching English at the University of Alexandria.
 She has also lived in America, mostly in New Mexico.

 In 1986, Artemis Cooper married fellow writer and historian Antony Beevor.
-The couple have two children.
+The couple have two children, Nella and Adam.